 However, the Texas venture was only in operation until October that year before it was forced to close again due to non-payment of rent.

-Undeterred, Basso opened the third version of his restaurant in Vegas the same month, a gluttonous eatery that has gone on to establish itself as a Sin City institution.
+Undeterred, Basso opened the Las Vegas version of his restaurant in 2011, a gluttonous eatery that has gone on to establish itself as a Sin City institution.

 Location and Opening Hours